Frequenty Asked Questions About Living at Wilderness Ranch

 Contact Bill Snively at (208) 991-8417.

-The WROA Board of Directors meets in regular session on the third Thursday of each month (unless notice of a date/time change is posted in advance) at the WR Meeting Room at 7 Wilderness Ranch Road.
+The WROA Board of Directors meets in regular session on the third Thursday of each month (unless notice of a date/time change is posted in advance) at the WR Fire Protection District's meeting room at 7 Wilderness Ranch Road.
 These meetings begin at 6:00 PM and are open to all owners of WR property.
 If you have a problem or complaint that you feel the Association should address, please send a written explanation to the Board of Directors or attend a board meeting to express your concern.
 If you have general informational questions, please call one of the directors or a committee chair; their phone numbers are in each issue of the Wilderness Watch, or visit the

 WR Contacts page to send an e-mail message to the Board or any of the committees.